janfeitsma/MRA-prototype/components/falcons/localization-vision/README.md

 # Summary

-LocalizationVision is responsible for determining location candidate(s) in FCS based on white line pixels in RCS.
+LocalizationVision is responsible for determining location candidate(s) in FCS based on observed landmarks (typically white pixels) in RCS.

 It uses the Simplex Downhill solver from `opencv`.

 # Scope and context

-This component is responsible for fitting the observed white line pixels to the expected configured line layout.
+This component is responsible for fitting the observed white line pixels to the expected configured line floor layout.

-Its input should be in RCS, typically detected white pixels, filtered, already transformed from camera pixels coordinates.
+Its input should be in RCS, typically detected white line pixels, filtered, already transformed from camera pixels coordinates.

-Its output is passed to LocalizationWorldModel for fusion with other sensor data.
+Its output is intended to be passed to LocalizationWorldModel for fusion with other sensor data.

 # Interface details